kagisearch/kagi-docs/docs/kagi/api/enrich.md

 # Enrichment APIs

 The enrichment APIs are a collection of indexes that can be used to supplement other products with more novel and interesting content from around the web.

+Enrichment APIs allow anyone to get Kagi's unique results, namely the Teclis index (web results) and TinyGem index (news) results.

 They are best used for finding non-commerical websites and "small web" discussions surrounding a particular topic.
 The news enrichment API offers interesting discussions and news worth reading from typically non-mainstream sources.

-They are not "general" search indexes that can answer any type of query but rather these results are our 'secret sauce' and what makes Kagi results unique and interesting.
+They are not "general" search indexes that can answer any type of query but rather these results are our 'secret sauce' and what makes Kagi results unique and interesting and are best used in combination with a general results index.

 ## Pricing